 Mezcal is the drink of choice

 While Mexico may be known for tequila, in Oaxaca, it’s mezcal that’s the drink of choice.
-This liquor is also made of agave but it’s far more complex, with a smoky flavour.
+This liquor is also made of agave but it’s far more complex, with a smoky flavour (read more in this article about what is mezcal).
 Most mezcal is made in Oaxaca state.

 Mezcal seems to be the trendy drink of choice, and I’ve seen mezcal bars popping up in cities around the world.
 If you don’t know much about mezcal, then I recommend starting out at La Mezcaloteca (Reforma 506) for a tasting.
 We let the staff know what flavours we liked and they customised the tasting to our preferences.
 You’ll need to make a reservation in advance.